 The TBESS was introduced to support businesses with increases in their electricity or natural gas (energy) costs.
-Your business can make a claim under the scheme if it:
+A business could make a claim under the scheme if it:

-- carries on a Case I trade or Case II profession (this includes charities and approved sporting bodies that carry on certain activities)
+- carried on a Case I trade or Case II profession (this included charities and approved sporting bodies that carried on certain activities)

-- has experienced a significant increase of 30% or more in its electricity and, or natural gas average unit price.
+- had experienced a significant increase of 30% or more in its electricity and, or natural gas average unit price.

 - 40% of the increases in their September 2022 to February 2023 energy bills